SubinJung-CS/DataScience-LearningAnalytics/README.md

 # CSC8631_MOOC

+## About
+Learning Analytics is becoming one of the important subjects for Data Science.
+It is often recognised as the measurement of collection, analysis and reporting the data of learners and their surroundings.
+Especially, the main purpose of learning analytics focuses on delivering shared insights and finding efficient method of measuring engagement of learners.

+The massive open online course (MOOC) dataset, called “Cyber Security: Safety At Home, Online, and in Life”, is collected from its online method provider FutureLearn.
+It has been collected by 7 runs of online course and contains the learners’ progress and their profiles.

+The main objectives of this project is understanding who the main client base is and comprehending their needs in order to enabling to provide learners more essential learning materials.
+Examples of related business questions could be “What is the background/job of learners and does it affect to the engagement of course?” and “What is the average time to complete the course for learners and why?”

+Especially, the project uses CRISP-DM to structure the investigation and ProjectTemplate to structure the analysis.
+The details can be found in the report.

 ## Getting Started
 Before loading a project, running `setwd('Type Path Here')` is required with the file path.
 Instead of this you can simply click the 'Session' in the task bar